-I know that the church cash flow will have a significant and measurable effect upon a pastor’s emotional well-being and upon their leadership life.
+I know that the church’s cash flow will have a significant and measurable effect on a pastor’s emotional well-being and leadership life.
 It can also cause a pastor to avoid preaching on money or worse still berating their church over their stinginess.

 Cash flow is important if you want to grow a healthy church.

-While I want pastors to shepherd their flocks with faith and courage I don’t want them being careless with money and suffering the consequences of poor financial management.
+While I want pastors to shepherd their flocks with faith and courage I don’t want them to be careless with money and suffer the consequences of poor financial management.

 Therefore, I’ve asked my good friend Greg Smith, who works at Empart, to write at length about the level of church cash flow analysis you need in your church.